-The ADM1062 sequencing engine (SE) provides the user with powerful and flexible control of sequencing.
+The ADM1063 sequencing engine (SE) provides the user with powerful and flexible control of sequencing.
 The SE implements a state machine control of the PDO outputs, with state changes conditional on input events.
-SE programs can enable complex control of boards, including power-up and power-down sequence control, fault event handling, and interrupt generation on warnings.
+SE programs can enable complex control of boards such as power-up and power-down sequence control, fault event handling, interrupt generation on warnings, and so on.
 A watchdog function that verifies the continued operation of a processor clock can be integrated into the SE program.
 The SE can also be controlled via the SMBus, giving software or firmware control of the board sequencing.